FerreiraPablo/BlackberrySystemPacker/README.md

 ## Overview

 This tool allows you to modify signed Blackberry firmware images without ignoring their signature validation.
-It provides a command-line interface for common patching operations on Blackberry system files.
+It provides a command-line interface for common patching operations on Blackberry system files, a proof of concept for the modification of images with QNX6 filesystems.

+Developed by Pablo Ferreira for educational purposes, this tool is not affiliated with Blackberry or Research In Motion.

+Source code published for the first time on 3/3/2025

 ## Features
 - Patch signed Blackberry firmware images